uss2021/uss2021.github.io/index.md

 ### How do we deliver supplies to Ukraine?

 Our main partner is [Ukraine Medical Support](https://uams.ca/about-us/), a Canadian-based non-profit organisation, which helps us with the logistics and shipment process.
-They have access to a warehouse in Canada and in Ukraine, and they are in contact with organizations inside Ukraine to pick up the material and do the shipments.
+They have access to a warehouse in Canada and in Ukraine, and they are in contact with organisations inside Ukraine to pick up the material and do the shipments.

 ### How can you get involved?